 You will have been prescribed paliperidone to relieve the symptoms of schizophrenia, or a similar mental health problem which affects your thoughts, feelings or behaviours.
 Symptoms of schizophrenia include hearing, seeing, or sensing things that are not real, having mistaken beliefs, and feeling unusually suspicious.
 Paliperidone will help to ease these symptoms.

-Maintenance doses of paliperidone can also be given to people with schizophrenia by depot injection.
+Maintenance doses of paliperidone can also be given by depot injection to people with schizophrenia.
 There is a separate medicine leaflet providing more information about this, called Paliperidone long-acting injection.

 Before taking paliperidone